BarnesFoundation/acme-silverpop-node-serverless/README.md

-**

-# ACME Silverpop Node
+## ACME Silverpop Node
-This project is a simple rewrite of the existing *ACME Silverpop* project from C# into NodeJS, with enforced typings using TypeScript.
+This project is a rewrite of the existing *ACME Silverpop* project from C# into NodeJS, with enforced typings using TypeScript.

 ## Installation